-All criminal conviction information shall be made available to the public via the Judicial information currently contained in the monthly reports sold by the Judicial Branch addresses shall not be publicly available online.
+All criminal conviction information shall be made available to the public via the Judicial Branch's website.
+Such conviction information shall include charges and all other information currently contained in the monthly reports sold by the Judicial Branch Information Technology Division, except that operator license numbers and defendant addresses shall not be publicly available online.
 Conviction information should be searchable by defendant's name, date of birth, and docket number.
 The information which would be posted on the web includes the following: docket number of case, defendant's name, arrest date, charges, and disposition including any fines, jail time and probation time imposed by the court.
 If the Judicial Branch determines that there is a serious risk of identity theft in putting the date of birth online, then the Committee recommends that the Judicial Branch post a redacted version of the birth date, such as a listing of only the month and year of birth.